lqc/thinkcspy/source/strings.rst

     .. image::  illustrations/string_methods.png

-When you type the name of the method, some further help about it's parameter and return type, and its docstring, will be displayed.
+When you type the name of the method, some further help about its parameter and return type, and its docstring, will be displayed.
 This is a good example of a tool --- PyScripter --- using the meta-information --- the docstrings --- provided by the module programmers.